Island Hopping Adventure - summer

 Hiking Distance: 12-15 km

-Return to Berg and hop on the next boat to the chic island of Sandhamn, so different from the local charm of Möja, but just as beautiful.
+Time permitting you can row the short distance over to Karklö and enjoy a 2 km loop around this peaceful idyll on Gällnö's doorstep.
+Then its back again to Gällnö jetty detouring to a delightful beach for a refreshing swim before hopping on the next boat to the chic island of Sandhamn, so very different from the local charm of Gällnö, but just as beautiful.

 Accommodation: Sandhamn, hotel